 In today’s competitive consumer market, having customers at the heart of a business is the key to success.
 This innovative Strategic Customer Management degree is designed to equip students with the knowledge and skills to engage in highly effective customer management, a key differentiator for today’s organisations.
 This accelerated two year management degree offers a unique opportunity to gain the skills and experience needed to work in a customer management environment.

 Year one of the Strategic Customer Management degree will allow you to explore key business and consumer topics through a varied range of modules.
-Year two will allow you to develop and apply this knowledge to the workplace, through both an internship and paid work placement.
+Year two will allow you to develop and apply this knowledge to the workplace, through both an internship and work placement.

 Skills and Professional Development is a practical module designed to equip you with the skills for both their higher education studies, which are also transferable for business and their future employability.
 Student will develop personal study skills, IT skills and business skills.